 According to iNaturalist this cicada is around between June and August.
 Peak in July.

-For more photos of this cicada, visit this gallery of photos by Iván Jesus Torresano García.
+View more photos of this cicada.
+Most photos by Iván Jesus Torresano García.
+There’s nearly 100.

 For more information about this cicada, visit SONGS OF EUROPEAN SINGING CICADAS.